 Two PSD Officers Felled by COVID But Not Honored

-When Fischer died, then president/CEO Susan Rosenthal pledged a event that would “celebrate his life and career.”
+When Fischer died, then-president/CEO Susan Rosenthal pledged an event to “celebrate his life and career.”
 But less than two weeks later, Jones died too.
 And the exploding pandemic halted public gatherings.

 As things began returning to normal, though, earlier this year, current president/CEO Shelton J. Haynes promised a tribute in May.
 That didn’t happen, and briefly, the failure did not go unnoticed.

 At a RIOC board meeting in June, member Michael Shinozaki asked about it.

 Haynes blamed an inability to coordinate with the officers’ families who would be included in the tribute ceremony.
 Not to worry though, things were on track for a ceremony in August.

 But that didn’t happen either.
 No ceremony honoring the two officers felled by COVID has ever been scheduled.
 True to form, even Shinozaki forgot about it by the time the next board meeting was held in September.

 The Daily hopes this reminder will prompt RIOC to do what it promised in the first place, honoring these officers felled by COVID in the line of duty.

 - Queens Bus Redesign Now Pushed Back Until 2023Activated to address profound shortcomings a century in the making, the Queens Bus Redesign needs even more time.
 A complex plan became even more so after fielding input from 40 community meetings and a mountain

 - If It Scratches, Itch It.
 Is That Good Advice?We’ve all heard the saying, “if it itches, scratch it.”
 But is that really good advice?
 Maybe not.
 In this personally researched post, we take a look at the science (?) of scratching and come